 Being on the job is crucial to the successful operation of the City.
-Employees who have over three (3) periods of absence, without medical documentation, or in excess of 40 hours absence during a 6-month period may face disciplinary action up to and including termination.
-A period of absence is defined as consecutive work days away from the job due to sickness or unscheduled personal business, i.e. three consecutive days absence due to illness would be one (1) period of absence.
-Sick leave utilized in compliance with the provision of the Family and Medical Leave Act will not be counted toward the sick leave standard.
+Employees who have over three (3) periods of absence, without medical documentation, or a total of 40 hours absence without medical documentation within a 6-month period may face disciplinary action up to and including termination.
+A period of absence is defined as any unapproved time away from the job due to sickness or unscheduled personal business.
+Sick leave utilized in compliance with the provision of the Family and Medical Leave

+Act will not be counted toward a period of absence.